Göynük

 Göynük is a town in Bolu Province in the Black Sea region of Turkey.
 It is the seat of Göynük District.
 Its population is 4,376 (2021).
 The mayor is Ahmet Çankaya (MHP), elected in 2019.
 Its neighbours are Mudurnu from north-east, Nallıhan from south-east, Sarıcakaya from south, Yenipazar from south-west, Taraklı from west and Akyazı from north-west.

 History

 The area has a long history of occupation going back to the Phrygians, Lydians, Persians and Ancient Romans.
+It was known as Koinon Gallicanon in antiquity.
 The Çatak Hamamı bathhouse dates back to the Roman times.

 Göynük was absorbed into the Ottoman Empire in the early 14th century.
 In the late 19th and early 20th century, Göynük was part of the Kastamonu Vilayet of the Ottoman Empire.

 Sights

 Göynük has over 100 early 20th century Ottoman Empire period houses, these plus the even older mosques, tombs, fountains, and Turkish baths makes it a town of great historical interest, and an attractive location of narrow streets, with a pretty stream running through the centre.
 The victory tower on the hill at the top of the town and the old Ottoman mansion called "Müderrisoğlu Konağı" at the centre are important landmarks of Göynük.

 The most significant entombed saint of Göynük is Akshamsaddin (Ak Şemsettin) (1389-1459), an influential Ottoman religious scholar, poet, mystic saint, and guide of Mehmed the Conqueror.